Olivier Pla is a French racing driver who achieved the most in sports car racing in recent years.

-Olivier Pla is a famous French racing driver.
-He was born on 22nd of October, 1981 in Toulouse, in Occitanie region in southern France.
+Olivier was born on October 22, 1981, in Toulouse in southern France.
 Olivier’s racing career started in 1999 when he won Volant Elf, the competition organized for the young drivers at Circuit Paul Ricard.

 The following year, Pla already competed in the French Formula Campus in which he finished 3rd overall, after winning four races and having a total of 8 podiums.
 The French Formula 3 was the next stop in Olivier’s career.
 Driving for Saulnier Racing in 2001, he finished 8th in the standings, scoring only one podium finish.

 Pla stayed in the series for another year but moved to the more competitive ART Grand Prix team.
 Olivier won 2 out of 14 races, scored other 6 podiums, and moved up to the 3rd place in the championship.
 In 2002, the Frenchman also won Korea Super Prix race and finished 2nd in the Masters of Formula 3, behind Brazilian racer Fabio Carbone.

 Racing in Formula 3 Euro Series and World Series by Nissan

 In 2003, Olivier continued his progress through the ranks of formula racing.
 It was a pretty interesting season in which Pla failed to win a race but had 8 podiums, which was enough to finish 3rd overall, behind Ryan Briscoe and Christian Klien, but in front of Nico Rosberg, Robert Kubica, Markus Winkelhock, Timo Glock, Alexandre Premat and some other well-known names.